How to Dispose of Fertilizer Safely and Responsibly

 What should you do if you accidentally spill fertilizer during disposal?

-Yes, if you spill fertilizer, immediately contain the spill with absorbent materials and follow local guidelines for cleanup and disposal to minimize environmental impact.
+If you spill fertilizer, contain the spill right away using absorbent materials and follow local cleanup and disposal guidelines to protect the environment.

 How can you safely transport unused fertilizer to a disposal site?

-Yes, if you need to transport unused fertilizer, ensure it is securely sealed in its original container and placed in a stable position in your vehicle to prevent spills.
+When transporting unused fertilizer, make sure it is securely sealed in its original container and placed in a stable position in your vehicle to avoid any spills.

 What are the signs that fertilizer has gone bad and is no longer usable?

-Yes, if fertilizer has clumped, changed color, or has an unusual odor, it may be expired or degraded, and you should dispose of it according to local regulations.
+If fertilizer has clumped, changed color, or developed an unusual odor, it may be expired or degraded, so be sure to dispose of it according to local regulations.

 Can you mix different types of fertilizers before disposal?

-No—do not mix different fertilizers, as this can create hazardous reactions; instead, dispose of each type separately according to safety guidelines.
+Avoid mixing different fertilizers, as this can lead to hazardous reactions; dispose of each type separately following safety guidelines.